 Payment is slow.
 There really isn’t much debate about this fact.
 GCs will agree that payment is not made quickly, but will argue that it is necessary to make sure that “all the boxes are checked” to keep the project going.
-Subs will note that completing a pay-app with a lot of required information and then still waiting a long time for all the waivers to be collected or for the GC to receive a disbursement from the property owner or lender is frustrating.
+Subs will note that even after completing an application for payment with a lot of required information, they still wait a long time for all the waivers to be collected or for the GC to receive a disbursement from the property owner or lender is frustrating.
 And the frustration is further compounded when they need to pay their own suppliers on delivery, prior to getting paid themselves.

-Yes.
 As unbelievable as it sounds, construction payment can be fair, streamlined, and efficient.
 While the fundamental underlying structure of the credit-based process is not likely to go anywhere and will continue to cause occasional problems, many of the underlying issues making construction payment slow can be addressed and resolved.
-To do so, two of the main problems that are most responsible for the delays must be addressed: 1) Visibility; and 2) Double-Payment or Lien Risk.
+To do so, two of the main problems that are most responsible for the delays must be addressed: Visibility and risk of double payments or liens.

 If a fix to the construction payment problem must be based on fairness and transparency, visibility is fundamental.
 In order for the GC to properly manage payment and protect against the risk of double payment, (both of which are requirements to faster payments) every party on the project should be known.
 Fortunately, this can be easily accomplished in a way that provides benefits to everybody.
 While many GCs understand that receiving preliminary notices from lower-tiered parties is a general aspect of doing business, they should be ecstatic to receive these notices.
 Preliminary notices are a built-in tracking and management system.
 If the GC uses construction software, the notice information can be input and the identity, payment status, security status, and lien-waiver status of all parties can be tracked.
 The ability to track all project participants allows the upper-tiered parties to manage exposure by providing a made-to-order checklist of parties from whom lien waivers may be required.